rafaelriveralopez/DE-ADT/README.md

     directory=<directory name> (default is the directory in which the jar file is located)

-    trials=<number of trials of the method> (default is 1) test=<1|2> (1=to apply the method without decision tree refinement, 2=to apply the method with decision tree.
+    trials=<number of trials of the method> (default is 1) test=<1|2> (1=to apply the method without decision tree refinement, 2=to apply the method with decision tree refinement.
 Default is 1)
-    cv=<number of folds for cross-validations> (default is 10) cvRepetitions=<number of repetitions of cross-validation procedure> (default is 10)
+    cv=<number of folds for the cross-validation procedure> (default is 10) cvRepetitions=<number of repetitions of the cross-validation procedure> (default is 10)

-    F=<DE parameter for controlling the mutation operator> (default is 0.5) CR=<DE parameter for controlling the crossover operator> (default is 0.9) gen=<number of generations of DE evolutionary process> (default is 200) pobFactor=<the factor to determine the population size> (default is 5) popMin=<the minimum population size> (default is 200) popMax=<the maximum population size> (default is 500)
+    F=<DE parameter for controlling the mutation operator> (default is 0.5) CR=<DE parameter for controlling the crossover operator> (default is 0.9) gen=<number of generations of the DE evolutionary process> (default is 200) pobFactor=<the factor used to determine the population size> (default is 5) popMin=<the minimum population size> (default is 200) popMax=<the maximum population size> (default is 500)

-    bestTree=<training|validation> The type of selection of the best tree in the population: training=the tree with the best training accuracy, validation=the tree with the best selection accuracy (Default is validation)
+    bestTree=<training|validation> The type of selection of the best tree in the final population: training=the tree with the best training accuracy, validation=the tree with the best selection accuracy (Default is validation)

     cts  (if the method must be use the entire dataset)